Contrastive Learning for Unsupervised Domain Adaptation of Time Series

 \section{Related Work}

-\textbf{Contrastive learning:} Contrastive learning aims to learn representations with self-supervision, so that similar samples are embedded close to each other (positive pair) while pushing away samples that are dissimilar (negative pairs).
-Such representations have been shown to capture the semantic information of the samples by maximizing the lower bound of the mutual information between two augmented views \cite{bachman2019learning, tian2020contrastive, tian2020makes}.
+\textbf{Contrastive learning:} Contrastive learning aims to learn representations with self-supervision, so that similar samples are embedded close to each other (positive pair) while pushing dissimilar samples away (negative pairs).
+Such representations have been shown to capture the semantic information of the samples by maximizing the lower bound of the mutual information between two augmented views \citep{bachman2019learning, tian2020contrastive, tian2020makes}.
 Several methods for contrastive learning have been developed so far \citep{oord2018representation, chen2020simple, dwibedi2021little, he2020momentum}, and several of which are tailored to unsupervised representation learning of time series \citep{franceschi2019unsupervised, yeche2021neighborhood, yue2022ts2vec, tonekaboni2021unsupervised, kiyasseh2021clocs, eldele2021time, yang2022unsupervised, zhang2022self}.
 A detailed review is in Appendix~\ref{sec:app_rel_work}.